playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 read and understand.

 The filter template solution takes a predicate and a list.
 The predicate picks the elements to keep.
-Doing this first requires a simple helper, the `if_else` template.
+Doing this first requires a simple helper; the `if_else` template.
 I was pretty certain that this one made it to the standard library, but perhaps I was wrong.
 At least I can't find it.

 ```cpp